-If a student has changed resident districts, but will be claimed for a portion of the 2015-162016-17 school year in the reporting district, add the student's end date on FACTS and complete the Reason for Exit.
+If a student has changed resident districts but will be claimed for a portion of the 2017-18 school year in the reporting district, add the student's end date in I-Star and complete the Reason for Exit.
 The end date entered in I-Star must align with the exit date recorded in SIS.